 This program is a broad-based degree providing students a primary mixture of computer science, computer programming, and 2D/3D graphics programming with additional classes in arts, design, math and physics.
 Graduates of this program will be able to work as game/simulation programmers, designers, and architects.
 The curriculum is designed to support a team-based, open-ended project environment for engineering technology students.
 The strong computer science, computer engineering, and programming components of the degree allow a graduate to obtain a career in many non-game related fields of computing.

-The co-requisite to enroll in ETGG 1801 Game Programming Foundations 1, the introductory course for this degree, is MATH 1300 Pre-calculus (ACT Math Sub-score of 22 or higher).
-Students placing below MATH 1300 based on either their ACT Math Sub-score or Compass Placement Test do not meet this course co-requisite, and will not be permitted to enroll in ETGG 1801 Game Programming Foundations 1.
-Students in this situation will be advised to enroll in courses that can apply to the BS in Digital Simulation and Gaming Engineering Technology as fulfilling general education program (GEP) academic requirements or technical elective requirements while they complete math courses to bring them to the required course enrollment co-requisite.
-If an entering student math placement is below MATH 1300, remediation to get to this level is below the content of this program, and does not count as academic credit towards earning this degree.
+The co-requisite to enroll in ETGG 1801 Game Programming Foundations 1, the introductory course for this degree, is MATH 1200 College Algebra (ACT Math Sub-score of 22 or higher).
+Students placing below MATH 1200 based on either their ACT Math Sub-score (if under 21-years of age) or Compass Placement Test (if older than 21-years of age) do not meet this course co-requisite, and will not be permitted to enroll in ETGG 1801 Game Programming Foundations 1.
+Students in this situation will be advised through the Student Success Center/University College to enroll in courses that can apply to the BS in Digital Simulation and Gaming Engineering Technology as fulfilling general education program (GEP) or technical elective requirements while they complete math courses to bring them to the MATH 1200 College Algebra course enrollment co-requisite.
+If an entering student's math placement is below MATH 1200, remediation to get to this level is below the content of this program, and does not count as academic credit towards earning this degree.

-All students in both the Computer Engineering Technology and the Digital Simulation and Gaming Engineering Technology degree programs are required to purchase a laptop computer for use in classes.
+All students in both the Computer Engineering Technology and the Digital Simulation and Gaming Engineering Technology degree programs are required to purchase a laptop computer for use in classes starting Summer 2012.

 For more information on degrees in Digital Simulation and Gaming Engineering Technology: